Molecular diversity as a biosignature: Resolving biotic sample histories

-We identify a persistent statistical distinction between biotic and abiotic amino acid assemblages.
-Across a diverse dataset spanning terrestrial, extraterrestrial, and synthetic contexts, samples of biological origin exhibit greater internal evenness than their abiotic counterparts.
-Abiotic assemblages are typically sparse and dominated by low-mass species, particularly glycine, reflecting thermodynamic constraints.
-These patterns persist even when compositional identities are neglected, indicating that the diversity signal captures a generalized structural property of biological organization.
+We identify a persistent statistical distinction between biotic and abiotic amino-acid assemblages (Fig.~\ref{fig: results_aa}).
+Across terrestrial, extraterrestrial, and experimental datasets, biological samples exhibit greater internal evenness than abiotic counterparts.
+Abiotic assemblages are typically sparse and dominated by low-mass species, consistent with thermodynamic and kinetic constraints.
+This separation persists even when molecular identities are ignored, indicating that the diversity signal captures a structural property of biological organization.
 Despite heterogeneity and partial degradation, biotic and abiotic samples remain separable with high statistical confidence.

-Life’s tendency to generate compositionally rich molecular profiles reflects a core property of biological systems: the coordinated synthesis and regulation of chemical diversity.
-Biosynthetic networks produce a broad range of molecular species in functionally tuned proportions, a feature that has evolved in metabolism.\cite{macfadyen1969energy, smith2004universality} Abiotic processes, by contrast, follow thermodynamic or kinetic optima, favoring selective production of small, stable compounds in narrow distributions.\cite{miller1953production, lazcano20031953} The distinction lies not only in which molecules are produced, but in how they are synthesized and partitioned; an information-rich pattern that emerges at the system level.\cite{pross2016life, walker2013algorithmic}
+This contrast reflects a defining feature of living systems: the coordinated synthesis and regulation of chemical diversity.
+Biosynthetic networks generate broad repertoires of molecules in functionally tuned proportions as a consequence of evolved metabolic organization.\cite{smith2004universality} Abiotic synthesis instead follows thermodynamic or kinetic optima, favoring selective production of small, stable compounds in narrower distributions.\cite{kebukawa2017one} The distinction thus lies not only in which molecules are present, but in how their abundances are organized.

-The diversity signal parallels origin-of-life theories that emphasize network-level order over molecular identity.
-It aligns with views from statistical biology that locate life’s signatures in deviations from equilibrium distributions across biochemical space.\cite{england2013statistical} Its persistence across settings and resilience to degradation underscore its potential as a universal, agnostic biosignature: a reflection of life’s organizing principles rather than its specific chemical outputs.

-This logic extends to any molecular domain where biological synthesis is coordinated and abiotic synthesis is governed by thermodynamics and kinetics.
-A test case is fatty acids, essential components of cellular membranes and plausible actors in early biochemistry.\cite{monnard2010membrane} Here, the structural contrast reverses: life produces a narrow set of chain lengths through two-carbon additions, while abiotic synthesis yields more uniform length distributions.\cite{ohlrogge1997regulation} The functional requirement differs: proteins demand broad amino acid diversity in balanced supply, while membranes require a constrained subset of fatty acids selected by chain length and saturation.\cite{mccollom1999lipid} Life imposes diversity in amino acids and constraints in fatty acids.

-To test this, we applied the ecodiversity framework to several biotic fatty acid profiles and two abiotic simulations mimicking non-selective hydrothermal synthesis.
-This analysis, shown in Figure~\ref{fig: results_fatty}, reveals that the distinction also holds for fatty acids: biotic and abiotic profiles occupy separable regimes.
-A detailed description of applying our approach to fatty acids is provided in the Extended Data.